GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/07.861-870/10.We-Would-See-Jesus/docs.md

 ---
+title: |
-title: 870.
-We Would See Jesus
+    870. We Would See Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 870.
+We Would See Jesus.
+"We would see Jesus;" for the shadows lengthen Across the little landscape of our life; We would see Jesus, our weak faith to strengthen For the last conflict in this mortal strife.
+    keywords:  |
-    keywords: Christ in Song, We Would See Jesus, "We would see Jesus;" for the shadows lengthen,
+        Christ in Song, adventhymnals, advent hymnals, We Would See Jesus, "We would see Jesus;" for the shadows lengthen.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 870. WE WOULD SEE JESUS
+####  Christ in Song,

 ```txt
 1.